Native American identity in the United States: Navajo

-Most of the 158,633 Navajos enumerated in the 1980 census and the 219,198 Navajos enumerated in the 1990 census were enrolled in the Navajo Nation, which is the nation with the largest number of enrolled citizens.
-It is notable as there is only a small number of people who identify as Navajo who are not registered.
+There were 158,633 people who identified as Navajo enumerated in the 1980 census, and 219,198 in the 1990 census.
+The Navajo Nation is the Native American nation with the largest number of enrolled citizens.
+According to Thornton, there are only a small number of people who self-identify as Navajo who are not citizens.

 Lumbee

 In 1952, Lumbee people who were organized under the name Croatan Indians voted to adopt the name of "Lumbee," for the Lumber River near their homelands.
 The US federal government acknowledged them as being Indians in the 1956 Lumbee Act but not as a federally recognized tribe.
 The Act withheld the full benefits of federal recognition from the tribe.
 Since then, the Lumbee people have tried to appeal to Congress for legislation to gain full federal recognition.
 Their effort has been opposed by several federally recognized tribes.

 When the Lumbee of North Carolina petitioned for recognition in 1974, many federally recognized tribes adamantly opposed them.
 These tribes made no secret of their fear that passage of the legislation would dilute services to historically recognized tribes.
 The Lumbee were at one point known by the state as the Cherokee Indians of Robeson County and applied for federal benefits under that name in the early 20th century.
 The Eastern Band of Cherokee Indians has been at the forefront of the opposition of the Lumbee.
-It is sometimes noted that if granted full federal recognition, the designation would bring tens of millions of dollars in federal benefits, and also the chance to open a casino along Interstate 95 (which would compete with a nearby Eastern Cherokee Nation casino).
+If granted full federal recognition, the designation would bring tens of millions of dollars in federal benefits, and also the chance to open a casino along Interstate 95 (which would compete with a nearby Eastern Cherokee Nation casino).